 Free shipping is an effective but sometimes costly sales tool.
 Is it possible for companies to offer free shipping and still make money?

-Case studies show that free shipping increases sales, order volume, and conversion rate.
-Since 60% of shoppers prioritize free shipping and 81% research multiple websites before purchasing, this perk can be the determining factor between someone buying from you or your competitor.
+The short answer is “yes,” but getting there can be difficult.
+So, it’s important to revisit why your eCommerce store may want to provide free shipping.
+Multiple studies show that free shipping increases sales, order volume, and conversion rate.
+Since 88% of shoppers will choose free instead of paying for shipping, and 81% research multiple websites before purchasing, this perk can be the determining factor between buying from you or your competitor.

 - Free shipping with minimum order amount